 The Kūkulu Ola program is part of HTA’s commitment toward Mālama Ku‘u Home (caring for my beloved home) and the interacting pillars of its 2025 Strategic Plan.
 The Kūkulu Ola program provides funding support to community-based awardees that enhance, strengthen and perpetuate the Hawaiian culture through genuine experiences for residents and visitors alike.

-For 2020, HTA awarded $1,535,000 in funding through its Kukulu Ola Program to 43 nonprofit programs statewide that are perpetuating Hawaiian culture.
-Due to the budget impacts caused by COVID-19, the overall value of each project’s award was reduced by 50% in May 2020.
-This reduced the total funding amount to $680,100 and to 33 total active contracts for the Kukulu Ola program.
-Due to availability of funding, HTA will not issue a Request for Proposals for projects and events that take place in 2021.
+For 2020, HTA awarded $1,535,000 in funding through its Kūkulu Ola Program to 43 nonprofit programs statewide that are perpetuating Hawaiian culture.
+Due to the COVID-19 pandemic and availability of funding the overall value of each project’s award was reduced by 50% in May 2020 and an RFP for this program was not issued for projects and events in 2021.

-For more information about this initiative, contact Kalani Kaanaana at (808) 973-2281 or via email at [email protected]
+For more information about this initiative, contact Maka Casson-Fisher at (808) 973-2266 or via email at [email protected]